When A Brand Does Well Even When It's Called 'Racist'

 It later poses the question: "How can brands create ads so compelling that consumers actively seek them out?"

 Chance's tweet, and media coverage of it, presents one way.
-Remember: Fyre Festival, that doomed experiment in entrepreneurial and Bilzerianistic hubris, began as nothing more than an expensive social media marketing campaign.
+Remember: Fyre Festival, that doomed experiment in entrepreneurial and excess hubris, began as nothing more than an expensive social media marketing campaign.

-Meanwhile, the fuzzy practice of translating the value of people seeing your advertisement versus reading about your company through an article, what's called "advertising value equivalency," is not particularly well-regarded by professionals and has largely fallen out of favor as a metric, according to the Public Relations Society of America.
-Moreover, advertising value equivalency relies on an outdated equation that depended on comparing the total square inches a brand would receive in a physical magazine, and then extrapolating its value based on the advertising rates for that publication.
+Meanwhile, the fuzzy practice of translating the value of people seeing your advertisement versus reading about your company through an article, what is called "advertising value equivalency," is not particularly well-regarded by professionals and has largely fallen out of favor as a metric, according to the Public Relations Society of America.
+Moreover, advertising value equivalency relies on an outdated equation that depended on comparing the total square inches a brand would receive in a physical magazine and then extrapolating its value based on the advertising rates for that publication.

 The sweet spot, regardless, would be media coverage of a brand's advertisement — just as Chance pointed out.

-There are two recent-ish examples of a similar situation.
-Last fall, a soap brand was forced to express, like Heineken, its "regret" over a racially insensitive ad showing a black person washing their skin and revealing it to be white.
-A year ago, Pepsi's grandiose ad featuring Kendall Jenner was so laughably out-of-touch its rollout was halted, all-but forcing Saturday Night Live to parody it.
-And just yesterday, an egregious example from Groupon was added to the pile.
+There are recent-ish examples of a similar situation.
+Last fall, a soap brand was forced to express, like Heineken, its "regret" over a racially insensitive ad showing a black person washing her skin and revealing it to be white.
+A year ago, Pepsi's grandiose ad featuring Kendall Jenner was so laughably out-of-touch that its rollout was halted, all but forcing Saturday Night Live to parody it.
+And on Wednesday, an egregious example from Groupon was added to the pile.

-In a media landscape with only one common denominator — fragmentation — getting peoples' shattered attention spans to focus in one place for any amount of time is a win.
+In a media landscape with only one common denominator — fragmentation — getting people's shattered attention spans to focus on one place for any amount of time is a win.
 Even if that win is achieved by failing.

 "In truth, it might not matter whether they 'meant; to do this or not, when the outcome is the same," writes Ian Bogost, an editor at The Atlantic and a media studies professor, in an email to NPR Music.
 "The commercial probably had a much greater effect even though it was technically pulled than it might have had otherwise."